 In addition to hypertension (especially if resistant to high blood pressure medications), people with RAS may also suffer from reduced kidney function which may cause the following symptoms:

 - Muscle cramps

 - Weight loss

-Individuals with RAS may also suffer from symptoms of hypertension which may include headaches, dizziness, and fatigue.
-High blood pressure caused by renal artery stenosis is commonly referred to as renal vascular hypertension.
+Individuals with RAS may also suffer from symptoms or complications of hypertension which may include headaches, dizziness, heart problems and stroke.
+High blood pressure caused by renal artery stenosis is commonly referred to as renovascular hypertension.

 Diagnosis Of RAS

 RAS may be diagnosed through a physical examination and a review of symptoms.
 Blood and urine tests may be performed to check cholesterol and creatinine levels and evaluate kidney function.
 Additional diagnostic tests may include: